slitayem/slitayem.github.io/_posts/2020-08-04-churn-prediction.md

 We wanted to predict customers churn for a hypothetical music streaming service.
 That using Apache Spark in all the Machine Learning process steps.
 We implemented a model to predict the  customer propensity to churn.
 For that we performed `data cleaning`.

 We then performed multiple `data explorations` to see how various indicators can help in distinguishing between `Churned` and `Engaged` users.
 Then, we defined the customer churn indicator.
 Some categorical and numerical features were then extracted from the dataset.
-And we performed `feature engineering` to define the list of features that could be fed into the Machine Learning model.
+Then, we peroformed the most challenging part og the project was the features engineering part to find the potential chrun indicators that could be fed into the Machine Learning model.
 We split the data into training and validation data sets.
-And as a final step of the whole ML process we did model training by trying out the three different models: Gradient Boosted Tree, Logistic Regression, and Random Forest.
+And as a final step of the whole ML process we did model training by trying out the three different models: Gradient-Boosted Trees, Logistic Regression, and Random Forest.
 We used cross validation and grid search to fine tune the different models.
 Their `performance` got compared using the `F1 score`.

-Gradient Boosted Trees turned to be the winning model in predicting how likely is a user to churn.
+Gradient-Boosted Trees turned to be the winning model in predicting how likely is a user to churn.
 We achieved about `70%` accuracy, and `0.7` F1 score.

-# Next Steps

- Load a more substantial dataset to a clustered Spark environment and run the training process with train, test and validation datasets.
+### Potential Improvements

+ It should load the big dataset on a spark cluster and perform the feature engineering and model training with the whole dataset.
+We Could try other models algorithms in addition to the tried ones.
+But before that we would like to d more substantial data exploration and features engineering to have a more accurate model in detecting whether a user is likely to churn or not.
+For that we would:

+- Build more features including more information granularity with the time factor (days, weeks) or the service Upgrade event (before and after) e.g. add more features reflecting the system usage over the last N days.
+- Optimize the data analysis and feature engineering steps applying more Spark best practices for having efficient data exploration as well as model training and testing processes.
+- Perform data exploration on bigger batches of data subsets before using the big dataset due to the substential statistical differences with the big dataset.
+- Performing Hyperparameter tuning for other model algorithms and selecting the best one in term of classifying whether a user is likely to churn or not.

 # Further reading about customers churn